CentaurusInfra/mizar/docs/design/mp_pod_to_vpc_subnet.md

       - containerPort: 443
 ```

+#### Requirements
+- The Parent VPC must exist.
+- The VPC must have an existing subnet.

 The pod is invalid if the VPC does not exist.

 ### Placing a pod into a specific VPC and Subnet